Create your own DIY desk organizer for kids or adults, with items you already have. Keep your workspace neat without spending a fortune.

 The pen and pencil organizer.

-The first thing I did was measure the height of the toilet paper tubes and cut down the pasta box to the same size.
+First, I measured the height of the toilet paper tubes.
+Then, I cut down the pasta box to the same size.

 Measure box to size of toilet paper tubes.
 This customized DIY desk organizer is super easy (and fun) to make.
 With recycled boxes and items you already have, it's also very affordable!